ripienaar/free-for-dev/README.md

   * [plasticscm.com](https://plasticscm.com/) — Free for individuals, OSS and nonprofits organizations
   * [cloud.google.com](https://cloud.google.com/tools/cloud-repositories/) — Free private Git repositories hosted on Google Cloud Platform.
 Supports syncing with existing GitHub and Bitbucket repos.
 Free Beta for up to 500 MB of storage
   * [buddy.works](https://buddy.works/) - One free private project with a git repository and continuous delivery integrated
+  * [codebasehq.com](https://www.codebasehq.com/) - One free project with 100MB space and 2 users

 ## Tools for Teams and Collaboration